tstanford/k8s_cluster/readme.md

 ## Change the Number of Nodes in the Cluster
 It is possible to change the number of nodes in the cluster.
 To do this, change the variable `numberOfNodes` in the VagrantFile.

+## TODO:

+- setup local container repository
+- build a container image using docker and have it published to the local repository
+- setup a bare metal load balancer and allow it to use DHCP to get an IP address from physical network
+- can master and nodes be moved to a private, host only network?
+- deploy a container image to kubernetes cluster and have it bring up a new service with a new ip addresses